// LIVE MARKET DATA

 What happened next

 The stock collapsed back below $10 within months.
-Most retail investors who bought at the peak lost significant money.
-The lesson: momentum without fundamentals is temporary.
-GME remains a cautionary tale about the difference between trading and investing.
+Most retail investors who bought at the peak lost significantly.
+Momentum without fundamentals is temporary.

 2022